ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Running Member Nodes

+Before running a member node, you have to initialize it with the same genesis file as used for the bootstrap node.

 With the bootnode operational and externally reachable (you can try `telnet <ip> <port>` to ensure it's indeed reachable), you can start more Geth nodes and connect them via the bootstrap node using the `--bootnodes` flag.